 Using OneDrive

 One of the easiest ways to backup and transfer your data is the OneDrive cloud storage service from Microsoft.
-You get a 5GB of storage for free when you create a Microsoft account.
+You get 5GB of storage for free when you create a Microsoft account.